Stretton-on-Dunsmore: Parish church

 The parish church of All Saints formerly contained a chantry chapel founded by Thomas de Wolvardynton, Parson of Lobenham in Leicestershire.
 He "bequeathed monies for two priests to sing Mass daily at the altar of St Thomas the Martyr for the good estates of himself and the Earl of Huntington".
 Edward III granted to the founders of the chantry chapel "four acres of meadow land, three acres of wood and 20 pounds rent per annum".
 In the reign of Richard II licence was granted to Robert de Stretton, then Bishop of Coventry and Lichfield, land and rents so that "a priest sing Mass daily in the chapel for the good estate of the King and for the health of his soul when he should depart this life, and for the soul of the King's father and grandfather."
 It is thought that the Bishop took his name from Stretton, having first been a Canon of Lichfield and Chaplain to the Black Prince, Richard II's father.

 Notable people

 Land drainage reformer Joseph Elkington was baptised at Stretton in 1740 and farmed nearby.

+The parents of Frank Whittle lived at 'Lyndale', on Rugby Lane from 1961, and had married in August 1905.
+Their son moved to the US in 1955.
+Mr Moses Whittle died in July 1965, with the funeral at All Saints church.
+His mother was born on 23 August 1882.
+By 1970 Frank Whittle lived in Chagford, in Devon.
+His mother first flew in an aircraft in August 1970, aged 88, from Birmingham to Guernsey.
+She had five children, with Frank Whittle the oldest.
+She had nine grand children and eleven great grand children.
+She died aged 94 in January 1977.
+Her daughter was Catherine Frapwell, who lived in Coventry.
+The jet engine was made public on 7 January 1944.